 A: Orc Legionnaires get Heavy Armor.
 Otherwise, there's no changes at all.
 My screenshots feature items from Immersive Armors, Wet & Cold, Cloaks of Skyrim, Enhanced Stormcloak Variety, and many others.
 ENB is Truevision.

 Q: Will I see Orc Legionnaires and Khajiit Vampires everywhere?

 A: No, I've made sure to keep ratios lore friendly to ensure that races that should be rare are rare.

 Thanks to Brodual for featuring the mod!

 Sometimes I feel like I'm slashing and shooting my way through the same enemies all the time.
-Almost every Vampire is an Elf, is J'zargo really the only magically gifted Kitty in Skyrim, and what happened to that Dark Elf on his way to Solitude to join up with the Legion?
+Almost every Vampire is an Elf, is J'zargo really the only magically gifted Khajiit in Skyrim, and what happened to that Dark Elf on his way to Solitude to join up with the Legion?